backstage/backstage/plugins/README.md

 Backstage is a single-page application composed of a set of plugins.
 This folder holds numerous plugins that are managed by this repository.

-For more information about the plugin ecosystem, see the documention here:
+For more information about the plugin ecosystem, see the documentation here:

 > https://backstage.io/docs/plugins/